 Since 2010 Verbeek is teaching the course “The Other Senses” which she set up for the ArtScience Department at the Royal Academy of Arts (The Hague).
 She regularly lectures (100+) on historical scents and how smell can once again play a role in education at universities, art academies, grammar schools and museums.
 Her TedxTalk “Inhaling the Past, Smelling the Future” was ‘a dream come true, diffusing aromas from the past in the deodorised City Theatre with an AromaJockey’.

 Furthermore Verbeek is specialised in olfactory tours and interventions in museums (for example: Amsterdam Museum, Biblical Museum, Rijksmuseum, Amsterdam, Van Abbemuseum, Eindhoven).
 In 2014 she started the scent culture platform “Odorama” at Mediamatic Amsterdam, with topics varying from synaesthesia, language, health care and anthropology to niche perfumery, art and design in relation to scent.

-2017 marks the first year of Caro Verbeek's participation as a judge at The Art and Olfaction Awards.
+2018 marks the second year of Caro Verbeek's participation as a judge at The Art and Olfaction Awards.
 She will be judging the Sadakichi Award for Experimental Work with Scent.